 I kicked myself, because I had driven by that property many times and I could easily have done some simple research to discover who owned the property and contacted them to see if they would sell it.
 I made the commitment, that day, to not allow opportunities like this pass me by.

-If you want to learn from my mistakes, here is a quick rundown on how you get started finding abandoned properties to list:
+If you want to learn from my mistakes, read on for a quick rundown on how you get started finding abandoned properties to list.

 If you’re hungry for listings, tracking down owners of houses like this can be tricky, but worth the effort.
-Vacant house, boarded-up windows, and knee-high tall grass all signify neglected or vacant properties.
-Here are four ways to do it:
+Mail piling up, boarded-up windows, and knee-high tall grass all signify neglected or vacant properties.
+Here are four ways track down the owner and list them:

 Finding the owner’s name on an abandoned property you know of can be as simple as doing some research of county records.
 Most counties provide an address search online for free.